-This self-training tool offers nonprofit Community Action Agency (CAA) boards a way to educate themselves on specific Community Services Block Grant (CSBG) governance requirements.
-Because of the differences between nonprofit and public CAAs, a separate tool is available for public CAA boards.
-This tool is focused on the CSBG requirements relating to tripartite board composition and selection and is divided into the following four parts:
+This self-training tool offers public Community Action Agency (CAA) boards a way to educate themselves on specific Community Service Block Grant (CSBG) governance requirements.
+Because of the differences between nonprofit CAAs and public CAAs, a separate tool is available for nonprofit CAA boards.
+The tool is focused on the CSBG requirements relating to tripartite board composition and selection and is divided into the following four parts: